Lenatii/-Conekta-Frontend/client/public/TERMS_AND_CONDITIONS.md

 ## 2. PLATFORM OPERATOR AND BUSINESS STRUCTURE

 ### 2.1 Sole Proprietorship
-CONEKTA Technologies is operated as a **sole proprietorship** by Dennis Muchiri ("Operator", "we", "us", "our"), registered in Finland and operating in Kenya.
+CONEKTA Technologies is operated as a **sole proprietorship** by the Proprietor ("Operator", "we", "us", "our"), registered and operating in Kenya.

 ### 2.2 Limited Liability Disclaimer
-**IMPORTANT:** As a sole proprietorship, the Operator has **unlimited personal liability** under Finnish and Kenyan law.
+**IMPORTANT:** As a sole proprietorship, the Operator has **unlimited personal liability** under Kenyan law.
 These Terms are designed to **limit exposure** to the maximum extent permitted by law.

 ---